 The execution of sub partitions requires exact time management for proper synchronization.
 The implication is that testing a Real-valued time variable to determine sampling instants is not possible.
-One possible method is to use counters to handle sub-sampling scheduling.
+One possible method is to use counters to handle sub-sampling scheduling, and to test the counter to determine when the sub-clock is ticking: